Five quarterbacks were selected in the first round of the 2018 NFL draft. Entering year four, three have risen above the rest in the quest for glory.

 NFL draft classes are often lumped together when one looks back at history.
 Specifically, quarterbacks from certain classes are given much more scrutiny, drawing comparisons throughout their careers (and beyond).

 Six quarterbacks from 1983 were taken in the first round, highlighted by Hall of Fame selections John Elway, Jim Kelly, and Dan Marino.
-These three vaulted to the top of their class and, in some cases, left Todd Blackledge, Tony Eason, and Ken O'Brien as mere afterthoughts.
+These three vaulted to the top of their class and, to some extent, left Todd Blackledge, Tony Eason, and Ken O'Brien as mere afterthoughts.

 In 2004, a stellar trio made a name for themselves and two became Super Bowl champions.
 Eli Manning and Ben Roethlisberger will be one day inducted into the Hall, as should Philip Rivers.
 And what about the other quarterback taken in the first round that year?
 Well, J.P.
 Losman never truly ascended to greatness but he did grab a few highlights along the way.